pankajthakur20/llvas/README.md

 Extra instructions:
 1. Replace "k30.pem" in llvaslocal.sh script file on local machine with your EC2 instance's PEM file.
 2. Replace "your-public-dns-ipv4" in llvaslocal.sh script file on local machine with your EC2 instance's Public DNS (IPv4)
+3. Replace "pankaj" in llvaslocal.py file in local machine with your username for local machine (Laptop)